You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Another anecdote of the Guru Sungjoenma statue is that it has survived two major fires.
 The fires of 1951 and 1998 razed many of the temples and destroyed many statues inside Taktsang, but rescuers miraculously retrieved the Guru Sungjoenma statue unscathed.

-The shrine contains beautiful paintings of the eight manifestations of Guru Rinpoche and his twenty-five chief disciples on the rock face.
+The eight forms of Guru Rinpoche and his twenty-five prominent students are shown in exquisite paintings on the rock face of the temple.
 It also includes the throne used by Gyalse Tenzin Rabgye.
 All the sacred objects about the Eight Manifestations of Guru Rinpoche were built by famous Niwari artisans Pentsa Deva, Dharma Deva, and Dharmashri.

 All the temple complexes have exequite mural wall paintings.
 Trulku Mipham Chogyal renowned in Tibet for their mastery of the Men-ri and Khen-ri styles of paintings, is credited with the paintings of the murals in the Taktsang monastery.